Read the Lime Tree Counseling Blog

 Get Started With Therapy Today!

 Please contact Lime Tree Counseling to schedule an appointment or a free consultation.
 We will get back to you as soon as possible and get you scheduled.
-In our Ambler, PA office, we serve all of Montgomery County, and our therapists are happy to offer online counseling sessions for residents of Pennsylvania, North Carolina and Colorado.
+In our Ambler, PA office, we serve all of Montgomery County, and our therapists are happy to offer online counseling sessions for residents of Pennsylvania & North Carolina.